moggers87/apricots/README.md

 Overview
 --------

-Apricots is a game I've been writing in my spare time.
-Despite the name, it has nothing to do with apricots.
+Apricots has nothing to do with apricots.
 It's a game where you fly a little plane around the screen and shoot things and drop bombs on enemy targets, and it's meant to be quick and fun.

 History
 -------

+The orginal author, Mark Snellgrove, wrote the following:

-The original version of the game dates back to around 1991.
-The very first version of the game was written on an Amiga, using the AMOS language, and the game was called 'Planegame'.
-This was a very simple affair with simplistic landscapes, no guns or shrapnel, and very limited computer AI.
-It was also dreadfully slow.
+> The original version of the game dates back to around 1991.
+The very first
+> version of the game was written on an Amiga, using the AMOS language, and the
+> game was called 'Planegame'.
+This was a very simple affair with simplistic
+> landscapes, no guns or shrapnel, and very limited computer AI.
+It was also
+> dreadfully slow.
 The AMOS compiler improved things somewhat at a later date.
-A couple of years later I obtained the BLITZ language for the Amiga, and ported 'Planegame' carefully over to that, resulting in a huge speedup.
-Impressed by the capabilites of BLITZ, in 1995 I proceeded to rewrite the game entirely from scratch, even using completely new graphics and sound.
-The result was 'Planegame2', which, for various reasons also got dubbed 'Apricots'.
-This new version of the game added anti-aircraft guns, shrapnel, trees, towers, water, better airbases and a huge improvement on graphics, sound, and intelligent computer AI.
-Slightly later, in 1996, the Draks were added as a bit of amusement.
-The result was a highly playable game, which I distributed to a few of my friends.
-A few years later and I now use a PC, which can run Linux.
+> A couple of years later I obtained the BLITZ language for the Amiga, and
+> ported 'Planegame' carefully over to that, resulting in a huge speedup.
+> Impressed by the capabilites of BLITZ, in 1995 I proceeded to rewrite the
+> game entirely from scratch, even using completely new graphics and sound.
+The
+> result was 'Planegame2', which, for various reasons also got dubbed
+> 'Apricots'.
+This new version of the game added anti-aircraft guns, shrapnel,
+> trees, towers, water, better airbases and a huge improvement on graphics,
+> sound, and intelligent computer AI.
+Slightly later, in 1996, the Draks were
+> added as a bit of amusement.
+The result was a highly playable game, which I
+> distributed to a few of my friends.
+A few years later and I now use a PC,
-Having learnt C++ by this time, at the beginning of 2002 I felt ready enough to port 'Apricots' cross platform from BLITZ on the Amiga to C++ on a Linux PC.
+> which can run Linux.
+Having learnt C++ by this time, at the beginning of
+> 2002 I felt ready enough to port 'Apricots' cross platform from BLITZ on the
-What you see here is work in progress on that port.
-The game has been tweaked slightly while being ported over, so is not identical to the Amiga version.
+> Amiga to C++ on a Linux PC.
+What you see here is work in progress on that
+> port.
+The game has been tweaked slightly while being ported over, so is not
+> identical to the Amiga version.

+moggers87 took over this project in 2019 as the original website had disappeared.

 Authors
 -------

+- Current maintainer: moggers87
-- Project Leader: Mark Snellgrove (Original concept and game coding)
+- Original author: Mark Snellgrove (Original concept and game coding)
 - Co-author: Mark Harman (First Windows port and SDL conversion)
 - Additional contributor: Judebert (Configuration file)